galaxyproject/jxtx/content/news/2025-3-6-bg-awardees.md

 <h3>Elysia Chou</h3>
 <h4>University of Michigan</h4>

 Elysia is a Bioinformatics PhD candidate at the University of Michigan and is mentored by Dr. Maureen Sartor.
-Elysia's current research focuses on pinpointing cell type-specific gene regulatory mechanisms in psoriasis by building computational tools to link disease- associated variants or cis-regulatory elements to their target genes.
+Her current research focuses on pinpointing cell type-specific gene regulatory mechanisms in psoriasis by building computational tools to link disease-associated variants or cis-regulatory elements to their target genes.
 Her methods have allowed her to work with a wide range of epigenomic data, from multimodal single cell ATAC-Seq and RNA-Seq to bulk eQTL.

-Outside of research,
-Elysia leads the University of Michigan's chapter of Girls Who Code, where her team seeks to address local technology education inequities by providing a supportive and collaborative environment for high schoolers to learn how to code.
+Outside of research, Elysia leads the University of Michigan's chapter of Girls Who Code, where her team seeks to address local technology education inequities by providing a supportive and collaborative environment for high schoolers to learn how to code.

 </AwardeeContent>
 <Image alt={"Elysia"} image={props.images[4]}></Image>